2019 crucial for Pakistan and PM

 Pakistan was still not out of trouble regarding FATF, and government has to satisfy them of their efforts in checking ‘money-laundering’.
 It is very important and government is confident that they would be able to satisfy them as they had taken steps for checking money-laundering.

 On the economic front, the challenges are far graver and there are lots of grey areas as well.
-Whether Dr Farrukh Saleem was prime minister’s adviser on economic affairs or not, the fact remains that the issue which he had highlighted was of concern for the new government.
+Whether Dr Farrukh Saleem was PM’s adviser on economic affairs or not, the fact remains that the issue which he had highlighted was of concern for the new government.

 The man who has been advocating PTI’s view even before he was picked up as adviser had only warned the government about the grey areas, but the way some of the ministers had reacted and finally succeeded in removing him only reflects confusion within the government.